 - Are competent in speaking and listening skills and are able to make formal presentations, demonstrating to others and participating in debate.

 In all Key Stages a range of genres are taught, including fiction, non-fiction and poetry.
 Each unit is an integrated programme of speaking and listening, reading and writing.
-The children set targets at the beginning of each unit and are involved in reviewing the progress that has been made at regular intervals.
 During lessons the children are encouraged to explore text through role play, freeze framing, hot-seating and many other speaking and listening activities which allow children to develop their ability to communicate as well as build on their own self confidence.